blog.thms.uk

 How to configure and use FediFetcher

-You can run FediFetcher as a GitHub Action, as a scheduled cron job, or a pre-packaged container.
-Full instructions are available on the FediFetcher GitHub repository:
+You can run FediFetcher as a GitHub Action, as a scheduled cron job, a pre-packaged container, a systemd timer, or as a Scheduled Task on Windows.
+Full instructions are available on the FediFetcher Wiki.

 Supported servers